-Another 196 words (14 lines of text) covering the years 155 and 1555 are included under the topic Early Osmant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Osmant research.
+Another 146 words (10 lines of text) covering the years 1603, 1649, 1788, 1658, 1660, 1663 and 1555 are included under the topic Early Osmant History in all our PDF Extended History products and printed products wherever possible.

 Osmant Spelling Variations

-spelling variations.
+Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
-The name has been spelled Osmond, Osmund, Osmont, Osmonde, Osmand, Osman, Ozment and many more.
+The name has been spelled Osmond, Osmund, Osmont, Osmonde, Osmand, Osman, Ozment, Ozmond, Hosmer, Usmar and many more.